rafaelcaricio/fedimovies/README.md

 Install Monero node or choose a [public one](https://monero.fail/).

 Configure and start [monero-wallet-rpc](https://monerodocs.org/interacting/monero-wallet-rpc-reference/) daemon.
+Add `disable-rpc-login=1` to your `monero-wallet-rpc` config (currently RPC auth is not supported in Mitra).

 Create a wallet for your instance.